litaio/lita/README.md

 * `robot` - Direct access to the currently running `Lita::Robot` object.
 * `redis` - A `Redis::Namespace` object which provides each handler with its own isolated Redis store, suitable for many data persistence and manipulation tasks.
 * `http` - A `Faraday::Connection` object for making HTTP requests.
 Takes an optional hash of options and optional block which are passed on to [Faraday](https://github.com/lostisland/faraday).

+If a handler method crashes, the backtrace will be output to Lita's log with the `:error` level, but it will not crash the robot itself.

 ### HTTP routes